KBNLwikimedia/KB-Wiki-Stats-Graphs/stories/247 Wikipedia articles that wouldn't be here without Delpher and DBNL.md

 ## 247 Wikipedia articles that wouldn't be here without Delpher and DBNL, with 33.000 views each month
-Latest update: 20 May 2020
+*Latest update: 20 May 2020*

 This post ... purpose
 ********
 ### Three key players: Delpher, DBNL and KB
-To understand the rest of this post, first a short explantion about three key players:
+To understand the rest of this post, I'll start with a short introduction of three key players:

 <image src="images/delpher_logo.png" align="left" width="70"/> [Delpher](https://www.delpher.nl) is a website containing over 100 million full-text digitized pages from Dutch [historical newspapers](https://www.delpher.nl/nl/kranten), books and periodicals.<br/> <br/>
 <image src="images/dbnl_logo.png" align="left" width="70"/> [DBNL](https://www.dbnl.org/) is the Digital Library for Dutch Literature (Dutch: *Digitale Bibliotheek voor de Nederlandse Letteren*, DBNL), a website about Dutch language and Dutch literature.
 It contains thousands of literary texts, secondary literature and additional information, like biographies, portrayals etcetera, and hyperlinks. <br/> <br/>